nathanij/neuralAttack/README.md

 # neuralAttack

-Standard_Transcription.ipynb contains all code currently in use for creating inputs from audio files and gathering data from them.
+model-testing.ipynb contains all code currently in use for creating inputs from audio files and gathering data from them.